TrueConf Group Features

 # Working with the Support Service

-Detailed information about registered endpoints will be available with integration with TrueConf MCU.
-For more details, please refer to the relevant section of the documentation (opens new window).
+Viewing detailed information about registered endpoints will be available upon integration with TrueConf MCU.
+More details can be found in the relevant section of the documentation (opens new window).

 • Maximum supported camera resolution: 3840x2160 (4K UHD)

-• Maximum frame rate of the primary stream at resolutions up to 1920x1080: at least 60 frames per second
+• Maximum frame rate for the main stream at resolutions up to 1920x1080: at least 60 frames per second

-• Control the position of the local camera via RS-232 interface: VISCA, PELCO-P, PELCO-D
+• Controlling the position of the local camera via RS-232 interface: VISCA, PELCO-P, PELCO-D

-• Control of local camera position over the local network: VISCA-IP, NDI
+• Control of the local camera position over a local network: VISCA-IP, NDI

-• Managing local camera positioning via USB protocol
+• Control of local camera position via USB protocol

-• Management of image settings available in a USB camera (brightness, contrast, gamma, and others)
+• Managing the image settings available in a USB camera (brightness, contrast, gamma, and others)

 • Maximum number of simultaneously connected video sources: at least 4